 Visiting and touring Monument Valley in Utah

 I did a fun camping tour with Tour aggregator Tours4Fun in the area and it was a real blast visiting some of the national parks including Monument Valley which ended up being one of the highlight of the trip.
 Even though I’m a little adverse to camping and cranky if I don’t get a comfy sleep, the campsite views and events of the night really made it a complete sensory experience.
+Monument Valley is one of the best Utah road trips you can do now and visit this historic Indian National Park in Utah.

 Waiting for our jeep tour at this funky stop